dry-rb/dry-monads/docsite/source/do-notation.html.md

 end
 ```

+Note that `Do::All` will not automatically pass a block to methods inherited from ancestors, such as included modules or a parent class.

 ### Using `Do` methods in other contexts

 You can use methods from the `Do` module directly (starting with 1.3):